 A Short Introduction to Superannuation

-In essence, the term "superannuation" or just simply "super", is the universally used Australian term for a pension or retirement fund.
+"Superannuation", or just simply "super", is the universally used Australian term for a pension or retirement fund.
 There is some suggestion that the use of the term "superannuation" is a consequence of lump sum payments being more a feature of retirement schemes in Australia than appear to be the case elsewhere in the world, and there is some truth to that view.

 Superannuation funds have existed in Australia since the late 19th century, but until the mid-1980's they were generally limited to the professional, white collar employees of large corporations and public servants.
 During the 1980's superannuation began to become a feature of many industrial awards, but coverage still remained far from widespread.

-From the introduction of the SG, Australia's approach to providing retirement incomes has been said to rest on "three pillars", comprising:
+Australia's approach to providing retirement incomes has been said to rest on "three pillars", comprising:

 - A means tested and publicly funded Age Pension;